rtoal/plang-glossary/README.md

 ### Annotation
 A form of metadata attached to an entity.

+### AOT
+(1) Method of language translation in which the source language is translated fully _before_ interpretation, that is, Ahead-Of-Time, (2) English abbreviation for the Manga 進撃の巨人.

 ### Argument
 An expression passed to a (parameterized) entity during a call, instantiation, or other invocation.